The TypeScript SDK is intended for environments where FUSE mounting is not available — such as serverless functions,

 diskName: string; // "org/disk-name" or disk ID "dsk-xxx"

-authToken?: string; // Explicit token (defaults to IAM)
+authToken?: string; // Disk token (defaults to IAM when omitted)

 stsRegion?: string; // Override STS region for IAM auth